Main Stage

 Send us your head!

 We like people to send close up pictures of their faces.
-Your picture will appear next to the songs you upload, and will also appear on the main page of the Harmonica Jam along with pictures other jammers.
+Your picture will appear next to the songs you upload, and will also appear on the main page of Harmonica Boogie along with pictures other jammers.
 The pictures help us get to know each other in this sometimes impersonal internet.
 If we ran into each other at a Harmonica Jam Camp or SPAH event we would be able to recognize each other.
 The pictures you upload can be gifs or jpgs and should be 50 x 50 pixels in size, and no larger than 20K.

 Top